wp-plugins/text-to-share/readme.txt

 1. Open the INC folder and open config.php
 1. Change the values for "TEXT_TO_SHARE_TWEET_TEXT" and "TEXT_TO_SHARE_FB_TEXT" to the desired value

+= "I would like to see a new feature, what do I do?" =

+1. Please let us know through the support tab as we would love to hear from you!

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from